lshift-de/typesetr2/README.md

 ## Limitations

+### Overview

+ - [o] headers - no sections above heading level 5
+ - [ ] inline code - ODT Parser in Pandoc does not recognize any code blocks (other input formats support it)
+ - [ ] removal of bogus paragraph elements - won't be implemented (Pandoc understands those correctly)
+ - [ ] list items - custom typesetr's styling - desired?
+ - [ ] list items - starting/restarting numbering - currently Pandoc hardcoded 1 as a starting number for ODT documents
+ - [ ] images - not supported in the ODT Parser in Pandoc

+Legend:
+ - empty - not supported
+ - o - partially supported
+ - i - implementation in progress
+ - X - implemented

 ### Headers

 Unlike the old oversion of Typesetr, Pandoc does not handle heading styles above the level 5.
 While a workaround can be integrated, currently no styling is applied above level 5.